Friday Fuse: Part 4- Top Trends Retailers Must Embrace 2022: The Supply Chain

 Micro-fulfillment Albertsons

-Automation & Technology are now a must.
-With the increased demand of online retailers, a growing shortage of labor (particularly in the U.S.), and the constant technological advances, companies don’t have much a choice when it comes to incorporating AI and AR (augmented reality) into their processes.
-And while we don’t expect the need for human labor to disappear any time soon, there will be a lot more robo-copping going on as robots and humans continue to work side by side. [iv]
+There is an increased demand for online shopping, a growing shortage of labor and technological advances.
+Therefore, companies are forced to incorporate AI and AR into their processes.
+And while we don’t expect the need for human labor to disappear any time soon.
+Business strategies will be having robots and humans continue to work side by side. [iv]

 Check out some of the amazing work we’ve done for companies all over the U.S.

 Have questions?
-Not sure where we can help?
+Not sure where Rogers Electric can help?
 Contact us – we’ll figure it out together!

 [i] https://www.retaildive.com/news/10-retail-trends-to-watch-in-2022/616560/